tallestlegacy/masterlistai/README.md

 dear future developer, this project is a scam

-you will be extorted for your work for minimal pay
+you will be extorted for your work for minimal pay (that's if he pays you at all.)

+I wasn't paid for this